Atros04/Weather-API/README.md

 The maps also list hotels and weather conditions of the city for our users to get real-time feedback of the city.
 ![Internal Testing](vacation_itinerary/WeatherPy_travel_map_markers.png)

+As we look to have more features added with the beta feedback, we want to have a second testing period ready.